|

 Good fine motor skills allow children to properly hold a pencil and use it to form letters and numbers.

-Skoolzy provides a variety of colorful, easy to manipulate tools for helping children build fine motor skills and cognitive thinking.
+Skoolzy provides a variety of colorful, easy-to-manage tools to help children build fine motor skills and cognitive thinking.
 This pegboard activity is perfect for practicing important OT skills at home.

-There is no single curriculum or list of resources that encompasses everything you need to teach your child with special needs.
-Because every child is unique and they all need different things to learn and be successful academically and socially.
+No single curriculum or list of resources encompasses everything you need to teach your child with special needs.
+Every child is unique, and they all need different things to learn and be successful academically and socially.

 In the end, that’s one reason homeschooling is a great option for children with special needs.

-Homeschooling will let you focus on your children, their needs, and allow you to apply your unique knowledge of them to their education.
+Homeschooling will let you focus on your children and their needs and allow you to apply your unique knowledge of them to their education.

 Homeschool Ideas